 TechLockdown's own documentation acknowledges this directly.
 Their Reddit solution involves blocking image CDNs and forcing old.reddit.com to remove dynamic content loading.
 This is a workaround, not a solution.
 It breaks the normal Reddit experience and still cannot distinguish between r/cooking and an NSFW subreddit.

 Peace of Mind blocks 2,100+ specific NSFW subreddit paths while leaving safe subreddits fully accessible.
+See all 14 protection layers.
 It scans images on the page with AI.
 It intercepts Reddit's API responses to catch dynamically loaded content.
 It monitors what you type into Reddit's search box.
 If you follow a link to a user's NSFW post history, it catches that too.

 The same applies to Instagram.
 DNS filtering can block instagram.com or allow it.
 Peace of Mind offers Instagram Safe Mode (blocks Explore and Reels), DM control (block all DMs, whitelist specific contacts, or allow all), and AI image scanning on every photo in your feed.